-The Pit Barrel Cooker is a 30-gallon steel drum that comes in a simple, yet effective design.
+Pit Barrel Cooker’s just launched the new PBX in 22.5″ width size.
+This thing is a tank and is the largest drum smoker they have manufactured yet.
+This classic pit barrel cooker is the largest porcelain coated one on the market.
 Working on the lines of a convection oven, the cylindrical design helps in even heat distribution throughout the chamber, producing consistent results every time.
 Its compact size and lightweight makes it ideal for camping and tailgating.

 Design and Structure

-- This 18.5 inches cooker features 8 stainless steel hooks suspended on 2 steel bars to hang your meat in the center and allows for low and slow cooking.
+- This 22.5 inch diameter cooker features 16 stainless steel hooks suspended on 3 steel bars to hang your meat in the center and allows for low and slow cooking.

-- Since it cooks vertically, it can accommodate more food.
-Basting meat in its juices creates a smoke fog that leaves the meat juicy and tasteful.
+- Since it cooks vertically, it can accommodate more food, then a horizontal cooker.

 - The Pit Barrel Cooker also comes with a removable cooking grill if you plan to grill instead of smoke your next meal.